Donjella/assignment-2-CSA/readme.md

 ![screenshot for delete students](docs/screenshots/delete_kitchen.png)

-Successfully entering the information above, you will receive a confirmation stating menu for selected day in selected week is DELETED.
+Upon successfully entering the information above, you will receive a confirmation stating that the menu for selected day in selected week has been deleted.

 ### Choice 3 - List menu for the week